sveltejs/svelte/documentation/blog/2023-07-01-whats-new-in-svelte-july-2023.md

 Svelte 4 is out and folks have been building!
 There's a bunch of new showcases, libraries and tutorials to share.
 So let's get right into it...

 ## What's new in Svelte
 The big news this month was the release of Svelte 4.0!
 You can read all about it in the [Announcing Svelte 4 post](https://svelte.dev/blog/svelte-4).
-From performance fixes and developer experience improvements to a brand new site, docs and tutorial... this new release sets the stage for Svelte 5 with minimal breaking changes.
+From performance fixes and developer experience improvements to [a brand new site, docs and tutorial](https://svelte.dev/blog/svelte-dev-overhaul)... this new release sets the stage for Svelte 5 with minimal breaking changes.

 If you're already on Node.js 16, it's possible you won't see any breaking changes in your project.
 But be sure to read the [migration guide](https://svelte.dev/docs/v4-migration-guide) for all the details.

 For a full list of all the changes to the Svelte compiler, including unreleased changes, check out the [CHANGELOG](https://github.com/sveltejs/svelte/blob/master/packages/svelte/CHANGELOG.md).

 ## What's new in SvelteKit
 This month there were lots of awesome [bug fixes](https://github.com/sveltejs/kit/blob/master/packages/kit/CHANGELOG.md), so be sure to upgrade to the latest version!
-There were no breaking changes or new features as work focused on stability.
+No breaking changes to report, but a few features to mention:
+- The new `event.isSubRequest` boolean allows you to indicate whether this is a call to one of the app's own APIs during SSR (or prerendering) (**1.21.0**, [Docs](https://kit.svelte.dev/docs/types#public-types-requestevent), [#10170](https://github.com/sveltejs/kit/pull/10170))
+- A new config option, `config.kit.env.privatePrefix` will set a private prefix on environment variables.
+This defaults to `''` (**1.21.0**, [Docs](https://kit.svelte.dev/docs/configuration), [#9996](https://github.com/sveltejs/kit/pull/9996))
+- `VERSION` is now exported and accessible via `@sveltejs/kit`.
+This can be used for feature detection or anything else that requires knowledge of the current version of SvelteKit (**1.21.0**, [Docs](https://kit.svelte.dev/docs/modules#sveltejs-kit-version), [#9969](https://github.com/sveltejs/kit/pull/9969))

-If you're looking for adapter-specific changes, check out the CHANGELOGs in each of [the `adapter` directories](https://github.com/sveltejs/kit/tree/master/packages).
+For adapter-specific changes, check out the CHANGELOGs in each of [the `adapter` directories](https://github.com/sveltejs/kit/tree/master/packages).

 ---